Daytime Naps

 Two big findings:

-1. The UK Biobank actigraphy analysis (n=86,565, 11-year follow-up), presented at SLEEP 2026: longer nap duration, greater day-to-day variability in nap length, and naps clustered around midday all independently predicted higher all-cause mortality — even after adjusting for night-time sleep duration, smoking, alcohol, BMI, and demographics.[9]
+1. The UK Biobank actigraphy analysis — 86,565 adults followed for 11 years, presented at the 2026 SLEEP meeting.
+Longer nap duration, greater day-to-day variability in nap length, and naps clustered around midday all independently predicted higher all-cause mortality, even after adjusting for night-time sleep duration, smoking, alcohol, body mass index, and demographics.[9]

-2. The Rush Memory and Aging Project (n=1,338, up to 19-year follow-up): every additional hour of daytime napping per day was associated with ~13% higher mortality risk; each additional daily nap added ~7% to the risk.[10]
+2. The Rush Memory and Aging Project — 1,338 older adults followed for up to 19 years.
+Every additional hour of daytime napping was associated with about 13% higher mortality risk; each additional daily nap added about 7% to the risk.[10]

 The most counter-intuitive finding from the UK Biobank analysis: morning naps and irregular midday naps carried the highest mortality signal — not afternoon naps, which traditional sleep hygiene advice has long endorsed.
 The likely reason is that someone who needs to sleep an hour after waking, or whose nap pattern jumps wildly day to day, isn't responding to a normal post-prandial circadian dip — they're dealing with fragmented night-time sleep, undiagnosed sleep apnea, neurodegeneration, or chronic systemic inflammation.
 The nap is a symptom, not the disease.